Gluesticks Blog

 What can I dip in Yum Yum sauce?

-Dipping shrimp, drizzled over salad, as a dipping sauce for French fries.
-You name it!
+Dipping shrimp, drizzled over salad or noodles, as a dipping sauce for French fries and sweet potato.
+It would be delicious on burgers too!

 About Brandy